Skip to content

 Does Your Dog Have Down Syndrome

 Canine Genetic Disorders: Down syndrome is a genetic condition that affects dogs, similar to its impact on humans.
-While it can result in certain physical and behavioral differences, dogs with Down syndrome can still enjoy happy and healthy lives with the appropriate care and support.
+While it can result in specific physical and behavioral differences, dogs with Down syndrome can still enjoy happy and healthy lives with the appropriate care and support.

 Understanding Canine Genetic Disorders: What Every Dog Owner Should Know